huyixi/Blog/content/about/index.en.md

 - [huyixi.com](https://huyixi.com) is my personal brand website.
 - [huyixi.wiki](https://huyixi.wiki) is my personal knowledge base, where I use this site to lighten the memory load on my brain.
-- [散步周刊](https://weekly.huyixi.com) is my personal weekly newsletter where I share some fun things each week.
+- [Walk Weekly](https://weekly.huyixi.com) is my personal weekly newsletter where I share some fun things each week.
 - [Now](https://now.huyixi.com) (under development) is where I will update what I am currently working on.

 Blogs I Have Previously Created: